 - News Boxes

-Well, this is how we smoothly came to the next paragraph where we'll talk about how to make the above listed (and not only) SERP features actually appear on Google's result pages.
+So, how to make the above listed (and not only) SERP features actually appear on Google's result pages?

-Another great way to make search results work for the benefit of your brand's reputation is making the most of Google's SERP features.
-By doing so, you will not only provide a searcher with the most relevant information as quickly as possible, but will also get a brilliant opportunity of getting your branded keywords on the SERPs, which is our primary goal.
+You’ve got to find your own smart way to use Google's SERP features to make search results work for the benefit of your brand's reputation.
+By leveraging SERP features, you will provide a searcher with the most relevant information as quickly as possible.
+Besides, this is a brilliant opportunity to get your branded keywords on the SERPs, which is our primary goal.

-With more than 20 SERP features available now, there are 6 of them that I find exceptionally cool for reputation management SEO.
+With dozens of SERP features available now, there are around six of them that can be exceptionally cool for reputation management SEO.
 So, let's get straight to them.